maxx-mill/stlouis311/README.md

 This will:
 1. Fetch service requests from the St. Louis Open311 API
 2. Process and validate the data
-3. Transform coordinates from Web Mercator to WGS84
+3. Handle coordinates as Web Mercator (EPSG:3857) X/Y meters
 4. Store results in the geodatabase

 ### Individual Components